What's New in GP Communicator and Mail Gateway?

 - GPC Scheduler (Scotland) - GPC Scheduler is used to schedule the timings for the extracts for SCI DC (Diabetic Care), ECS (Emergency Care Scheme) and PTI (Practice Team Information).
 See Scheduler under Configure Task Scheduler.

-- Mail Gateway will now show a red traffic light if there is a problem with the outgoing QOF Report (you may need to ring Helpdesk).
+- Mail Gateway now displays a red traffic light if there is a problem with the outgoing QOF Report (you may need to ring Helpdesk).
 The status of QOF reporting is now more explicit - "The QOF Report has been generated in [month] 2005" or "The QOF Report has been acknowledged for [month] 2005"

 - Warning given about closing Mail Gateway when a QOF or NPD Report is due